archee565/Bytelocker/README.md

-# Welcome to Bytelocker
+# Welcome to Bytelocker Beta!

 Unlock encrypted system volume automatically during boot using TPM2 (Trusted Platform Module 2.0) protection, very fast.

 ## How to use:

-Install an Arch-like distro with a Calamares installer with system disk encryption.
+Install an Arch-like or Ubuntu distro with a Calamares installer with system disk encryption.
 Separate boot partition isn't recommended.
-EFI partition should have about 50MB extra free space.
+EFI partition should have some extra free space.
+40MB for Arch or 140MB for Ubuntu.
 Update your system and kernel before setting up Bytelocker.

 ```bash